BUSINESS ASSISTANCE

-MGFF_Icons-07Michigan Good Food Fund bolsters lending with business assistance aimed at helping entrepreneurs prepare for financing and take their ventures to the next level.
+MGFF_Icons-07Michigan Good Food Fund bolsters lending with business assistance aimed at helping food and farm businesses prepare for financing and support they need to thrive.

 Inspiring a passionate food community